codelibs/fess-docs/en/13.16/admin/kuromoji-guide.rst

 Display Configurations
 ----------------------

-Select System > Dictionaly in the left menu and click kuromoji file to display a list page of Kuromoji Configuration, as below.
+Select System > Dictionary in the left menu and click kuromoji file to display a list page of Kuromoji Configuration, as below.

 |image0|